 The next day when the trumpet sounded we did not assemble.
-The school noticed the student's attitude for the first time and began discussions.
+The school noticed the students' attitude for the first time and began negotiations.

-We wandered along Ishikari beach, went to Zenibako, stayed the night and returned to school the next day.
-Naturally the exercises all went by the board.
-The third years stayed in Ishikari and marched proudly back to school in formation.
+Our class wandered along Ishikari beach, went to Zenibako, stayed the night and returned to school the next day.
+Naturally the exercises were a complete mess.
+As for the third years, they stayed in Ishikari and marched proudly back to school in formation.
 They were even called a model class and I still cannot forget how disciplined they were, how tightly in formation, and how dignified their manner.
-Our corporal Shigeyoshi Ishida expressed great admiration for the preparatory course students, who were soft in appearance but sturdy in spirit.
+Our corporal, Shigeyoshi Ishida, expressed great admiration for the preparatory course students, who were soft in appearance but sturdy in spirit.

-Inquiries, expulsions, unlimited suspensions...the dormitory buzzed with rumors and panic.
+Inquiries, expulsions, unlimited suspensions... the dormitory buzzed with rumors and panic.

 I can hear the tearful words of Principal Makiyama in the assembly hall even now.

 The third years who returned in January the following year, thanks to the efforts of their elders, just didn't seem to settle down.
 This was because they had split, as often happens, into a radical and a moderate faction.
-This was when the terrible tragedy known as the "knifing incident" occurred.
+This was when the terrible tragedy known as the "knifing incident" occurred. ...
 All those involved were expelled.

 Several years passed.
-Our uniforms that made us look like black crows changed to distinctively colored summer clothing, our hooks to buttons and our small round hats to more stylish French hats.
-But we should never forget that behind all these changes are sacrifices made in the past like these.
+Our uniforms that made us look like black crows changed to distinctively colored summer clothing, our hooks to buttons and our small round caps to the more fashionable French style.
+But we should never forget the sacrifices that lay behind all these changes.

-Young and old, new ideas and old ideas, moving and stationary: obviously the way of the world perhaps, but we still should take heed. (ibid. pp. 253-4)
+Young and old, new and old thinking, dynamism and quietude: the way of the world perhaps, but we still should take heed. (pp. 253-54)

-Perhaps I have lingered a little long over quotes from former students, but this is the bare minimum of references required in order for us to obtain an accurate overview of the "Ishikari incident" and the associated "knifing incident" that led the Hokkaido authorities to press the young teacher Tsunesaburo Makiguchi "fall on his sword".
+Perhaps I have lingered a little long over quotes from former students, but this is the bare minimum of references required in order for us to obtain an accurate overview of the Ishikari incident and the associated knifing incident that led the Hokkaido authorities to press the young teacher Tsunesaburo Makiguchi to "fall on his sword."
 Even among this material there is an obvious desire to avoid touching on the very heart of these events making it difficult to ascertain the truth, typified by Tamekichi Murai in the second extract who remarks, "Out of consideration for my position I will say no more about the matters I have touched upon here."
-Something lurks between the lines of the childish sentences of Kotaro Kon's recollections, what we cannot be sure, but we have little choice but to cling to what clues we are able to dig up.
+Something lurks between the lines of the childish sentences of Kotaro Kon's recollections, what we cannot be sure, but we have little choice but to sift through those clues we are able to dig up.